inspircd/docs/docs/3/modules/dccallow.md

 Value | Description
 ----- | -----------
-allow | Allows files matching the pattern to be sent. deny  | Denies file matching the pattern from being sent.
+allow | Allows files matching the pattern to be sent. block | Blocks file matching the pattern from being sent.

 ##### Example Usage